-- 1 (2) approve a settlement agreement and sign orders to effectuate a settlement 2 agreement resulting from collaborative law. - 3 (f) Parties shall promptly notify the tribunal in writing if the collaborative law process is - 4 terminated.
-A tribunal shall then resume case management and enter appropriate orders as the - 5 interests of justice require. - 6 (g) A tribunal shall not dismiss a pending proceeding in which a notice of collaborative - 7 law is filed based on failure to prosecute or delay without providing parties and collaborative - 8 lawyers appropriate notice and an opportunity to be heard.
+- 1 (g) Parties and collaborative lawyers shall promptly notify the tribunal in writing when a - 2 collaborative law process terminates.
+The notice of termination must specify the date on which - 3 the collaborative law process terminates, but may not specify any reason for the termination. - 4 Upon filing of the notice of termination, the tribunal shall lift the stay. - 5 (h) A tribunal may not dismiss a proceeding in which a notice of a collaborative law - 6 process is filed based on failure to prosecute or delay without providing parties and collaborative - 7 lawyers appropriate notice and an opportunity to be heard.

-Legislative Note: In states where judicial procedures for management of pending proceedings can be prescribed only by court rule or administrative guideline and not by legislative act, the duties of courts and other tribunals listed in this section should be adopted by the appropriate measure.
+Legislative Note: In states where judicial procedures for management of proceedings can be prescribed only by court rule or administrative guideline and not by legislative act, the duties of courts and other tribunals listed in this section should be adopted by the appropriate measure.